Fleur Agema

 Marie-Fleur Agema (/nl/; born 16 September 1976) is a Dutch politician affiliated with the Party for Freedom (PVV).
 From 2 July 2024 to 3 June 2025, she served as first Deputy Prime Minister of the Netherlands and Minister of Health, Welfare and Sport in the Schoof cabinet.
 Agema previously served as a member of the House of Representatives from 30 November 2006 to 2 July 2024.
 She was considered a deputy to party leader Geert Wilders.

 Early life

 Agema was born in Purmerend, North Holland, and grew up in Monnickendam and Wormerveer.
 Her parents ran a business in the hospitality industry.
 She obtained a BA degree from the AKI ArtEZ University of the Arts in 1999, an MA degree in Architecture from the Academy of Architecture of the Amsterdam University of the Arts in 2001, and an MA degree in Fine Art from the Utrecht School of the Arts in 2004.
+During her studies, she worked as a catering manager and also taught sailing lessons.
 From 1999 to 2003, she worked as a spatial designer and project leader for an architectural firm.